redhat-beyond/groot/README.md

 * [Vagrant](https://www.vagrantup.com/) - Vagrant is a tool for building and managing virtual machine environments in a single workflow
 * [Virtual-Box](https://www.virtualbox.org/) - VirtualBox is a powerful x86 and AMD64/Intel64 virtualization product for enterprise as well as home use

+## Contributing

+Please see our [CONTRIBUTING.md](CONTRIBUTING.md) file for details on how to contribute to the Groot community.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details